 Absolutely nothing in this article should distract the reader from the fact that possession, purchase, distribution, or manufacture of psychedelic substances invite the most severe of punishments in many countries.

-Safety questions about the substances aside, the sad fact is that psychedelic communities themselves present unique dangers.
+Safety questions about substances are becoming increasingly pressing with fentanyl increasingly showing up in a variety of forms.
+See DanceSafe for more information.
+Beyond substance safety, the sad fact is that psychedelic communities themselves present unique dangers.